sfigg/commercialization-public/design/device-experiences/OEM-device-encryption.md

 To enable support for encrypted hard drive, the device must meet the following requirements:

 * Self-encrypting drives that meet industry specifications of IEEE 1667, TCG OPAL (subset), and INCITS T13
-* UEFI 2.3.1 Class 2 implementation using GPT on the encrypted drive (to support boot)
+* UEFI 2.3.1 Class 2 implementation using GPT on the encrypted drive
 * TPM 2.0

 **Warning:** Self-encrypting hard drives and encrypted hard drives for Windows are not the same type of device.
 Encrypted hard drives for Windows require compliance for specific TCG protocols as well as IEEE 1667 compliance; self-Encrypting hard drives do not have these requirements.

-**Note:** If you are an IT Professional and want to deploy encrypted hard drive, learn more in [Encrypted hard drive](https://docs.microsoft.com/en-us/windows/device-security/encrypted-hard-drive).